 The Grand Hotel Karel V, Utrecht: converted from a 19th-century hospital in a quiet location within the city walls.
 Rated locally as 5-star.
 All single rooms are deluxe doubles for single occupancy.

-This is a short but busy tour with a lot of walking and standing around.
-Average distance by coach per day: 64 miles.
+This is a relatively short but busy tour with a lot of walking and standing around.
+Participants need to be fit.
+Average distance by coach per day: 60 miles.

 Between 8 and 22 participants.